 any relevant taxes and levies subject to Article 64.

-The Single Allocation Platform shall send the invoice only by e-mail to the Registered Participant at the e-mail address of the financial contact person submitted in accordance with Article 9(h) or it should make it available to the Registered Participant via the Auction Tool.
-The date of issuance of the invoice shall be the date on which the email is sent or the date when the invoice is made available via the Auction Tool if this is done during Working Hours or the next Working Day if sent after Working Hours.
+The Single Allocation Platform shall send the invoice via electronic means as specified by the Single Allocation Platform on its website to the Registered Participant at the e-mail address of the financial contact person submitted in accordance with Article 9(i) or it should make it available to the Registered Participant via the Auction Tool.
+The date of issuance of the invoice shall be the date on which the invoice is sent by electronic means as specified by the Single Allocation Platform on its website or the date when the invoice is made available via the Auction Tool if this is done during Working Hours or the next Working Day if sent after Working Hours.

 In the cases of curtailment of Long Term Transmission Rights, return of Long Term Transmission Rights according to Article 40 or remuneration of Long Term Transmission Rights according to Article 48, the invoices shall take into account any payments to be credited to the Registered Participant.
 The payments to be credited to the Registered Participants shall: